 - Have a bank account with a debit card

 If you’re not sure whether you qualify, try using our loan eligibility checker for an indication that won’t harm your credit score.

 Can I get an emergency loan with bad credit?

 We understand that many people struggle with a bad credit score or less than perfect financial history, and we don’t believe that you should be penalised too severely for mistakes made in the past.

 If you have bad credit, it doesn’t necessarily mean that you won’t be able to get a loan when you need one.
 We work with a panel of UK lenders, many of whom deal with bad credit lending on a regular basis.
 What’s important is whether the loan that you have applied for is realistically affordable given your current situation.

-To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is a right move for you.
+To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is the right move for you.
 If you can afford to repay what you owe each month and won’t be leaving yourself without some money left over, you may well qualify for a loan even with bad credit.